tn5993/minio-boshrelease/README.md

 ## Create manifest from examples files in `manifests`

-Copy a manifest in the `manifests/` directory and replace the `director_uuid` field with the one from your BOSH director.
+Copy a manifest from the [`manifests/`](https://github.com/minio/minio-boshrelease/tree/master/manifests) directory and replace the
+`director_uuid` field with the one from your BOSH director.

 The UUID to put in the manifest can be found with: